FisaGamer/docs/docs/plugins.md

 of the plugin to display a page.

 Azuriom using [Laravel](https://laravel.com/), views can be made using the Blade.
-If you don't master Blade it is highly recommended to read [its documentation](https://laravel.com/docs/7.x/blade), especially since it is quite short.
+If you don't master Blade it is highly recommended reading [its documentation](https://laravel.com/docs/7.x/blade), especially since it is quite short.

 > {warn} It is highly recommended NOT to use PHP syntax. when you work with Blade, because Blade does not bring you the traditional